eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

     <https://arxiv.org/abs/2308.01983>

-    > Is the original design of eBPF not to be a sandbox?
-Why not using webassembly for SFI?
+    > It may be conflict with the original design of eBPF, since it's not designed to use sandbox to ensure safety.
+Why not using webassembly in kernel if you want SFI?

 - Kernel extension verification is untenable